Easy Tuna Salad Recipe

 - ¼ cup celery finely chopped

-- 2 tsp parsley finely chopped
+- 2 tsp parsley finely chopped (optional)

 - ½ tsp garlic powder

-- salt and pepper for taste
+- salt and pepper to taste

 Instructions

 - Place the drained tuna in a large bowl.
+Use a fork to gently break it up into flakes.

 - Season with salt and black pepper to taste.
+Adjust mayo or dressing if needed for your preferred creaminess.

 Video